ThomasMertes/seed7/src/read_me.txt

    This indicates that an old 'depend' file (probably a relict of an earlier 'make' command with a different makefile) does not fit to the current makefile.
-To get rid of this error remove the files 'depend', 'a_depend', 'b_depend' and 'c_depend'.
+To get rid of this error remove the files 'depend' and 'a_depend'.
 After that the compilation process must be started from scratch with 'make clean', 'make depend' and 'make'.

  --- When using bcc32 an error like